Ethra8/candlelight-worlds/README.md

 ## PROJECT OVERVIEW
+- A booking site for a business that offers different out-of-the-box romantic day or night experiences including meals, and avalable in two different time frames; one including daytime, and the other comprising dinner time until breakfast.
-- A booking site for a restaurant that offers out-of-the-box romantic dinners.
-This new concept involves private rooms carefully decorated to transport our guests to different times and places, all under immersive candlelight lighting.
+- This new concept involves private spaces called worlds, each exquisitely decorated to transport our guests to different times and places.
+Each private world includes three areas: The dining Area, an in-room or bathroom king-size Jakuzzi, and a resting area (or *siesta* luxurious space) furnished with a king size bed and fine linen.
+- The project's name reflects the very essence of the primary idea of the owner, which is to make worlds fully immersed in a warm candlelight lighting, which undoubtedly fosters a unique and unforgetable atmosphere.
-- These romantic experiences not only include tasty dishes from around the globe served by our discreet and professional table service, but each private room also includes a lounge area with a king-size bed and an in-room private jakuzzi, so that couples can relax and chill after dinner, or even have a siesta!
+- These romantic experiences' tasty dishes are carefully selected with recipes from around the world, adapted to each world's theme and served by our discreet and professional table service.
-- Guests also have the option to spend the night, if they wish so, by paying a supplement.

 ## LIVE SITE
 Visit the live site **[here](https://candlelight-worlds-f913477cd630.herokuapp.com/)**